 These days, travel to Tibet is highly restricted.
 As of the time of writing, only citizens of China (including Hong Kong) can enter the region without a visa.
 However, non-Chinese travelers must obtain a visa and must pre-arrange a tour to be able to enter the autonomous region.

 Therefore, if you’re interested in visiting Tibet, be sure to plan your travels well ahead of time and recognize that independent travel to the region is not possible for international visitors.
-Nevertheless, there are plenty of fantastic hiking and cultural sites to experience in the stunning region of Tibet.
+Given the difficult accessibility of the main Tibet on both the geographical and political maps of the world, a trip to Tibet in India might be a good alternative.

 Tibet is home to some of the most high altitude hikes and treks in the world.
 Here are some of the most popular places to check out in the region: